-Regardless of the direction of markets or interest rates, we have ETF solutions that allow investors of all types to customize their portfolio exposure.
-Markets do change, sometimes quickly, and our family of ETFs gives investors the tools they need to help meet their objectives.
+Despite any direction that markets or interest rates take, we have ETF solutions that allow investors of all types to customize their portfolio exposure.
 For information on all our strategies, please visit our website at www.HorizonsETFs.com where we offer a range of resources designed to help you become a more educated ETF investor.

-Thank you for your continued support and wishing you strong returns in 2019.
+Thank you for your continued support and wishing you strong returns for the remainder of 2019 and beyond.